adfresca/sdk-ios/README.md

   - You can export your .cer file to .p12 file using Keychain.
 Please refer to [iOS Push Notification Certificate Guide](https://adfresca.zendesk.com/entries/82614238) to generate .p12 and upload to [Dashboard](https://admin.adfresca.com)

 2. Check your provisioning
-  - AD fresca only supports APNS production environment.
+  - Nudge only supports APNS production environment.
 So, you should build your app with App Store or Ad Hoc Provisioning file to enable production mode

 3. Add some codes to AppDelegate
   ```objective-c